nitish-singh128/case-conversion-api/CONTRIBUTING.md

 ## Security & Vulnerabilities

 If you find a security hole (especially regarding buffer overflows in the native bridge), please do not open a public issue.
-Email the maintainer directly at [me.singhnitish@gmail.com] to ensure a coordinated disclosure.
+Email the maintainer directly at [contact us](mailto:me.singhnitish@yandex.com). to ensure a coordinated disclosure.

 ## License